 Nice Grand Départ

-Race organisers ASO had confirmed the first two stages in advance of today’s annoucement; there is a 156km opening stage, composed of two loops of a small circuit around Nice and one bigger circuit, with a flat finale expected to suit the sprinters.
+The race starts with a 156km opening stage composed of two loops of a small circuit around Nice and one bigger circuit, with a flat finale expected to suit the sprinters.

-Stage two is the first climbing test — a 190km stage that starts and finishes in Nice and includes the Col de la Colmiane, Col de Turini and Col d’Eze.
-The route will also be used for the Etape du Tour sportive on Sunday July 5.
+Stage two is the first climbing test – a 190km stage that starts and finishes in Nice and includes the Col de la Colmiane, Col de Turini and Col d’Eze.
+The route will also be used for the Etape du Tour sportive, which will now take place in 2021.

 Early climbing tests